The Best Smart Smoke / Carbon Monoxide Detectors and Monitors of 2019

 Finally, we used aerosol-sprayed smoke to set each alarm off.
 We did this twice for every model—once while the phone was connected to WiFi and once when it was not—to see if there was a difference in how quickly notifications were delivered.
 During these tests, we also evaluated the quality/volume of the alarm, quality of the smartphone notifications, and ease of silencing the detector.
 Other factors we took into account were interconnectivity, app connectivity, and perceived reliability.

 Like most smart home devices, smart smoke and carbon monoxide detectors connect to your home’s Wi-Fi and, subsequently, your smartphone.
-During setup, you’ll be prompted to connect the alarm to your home’s internet network (or its compatible hub, which is connected to the internet).

-If and when the alarm goes off, the gadget sends a notification to your smartphone, letting you know there’s smoke or carbon monoxide in your home.
+In other words, they go a step further than your traditional smoke alarm.
 This is the main appeal of smart smoke detectors, but some high-end models include additional “smart” features like voice controls via Alexa, weather updates, voice alerts, customizable night lights, and more.

 Why does it make sense for smoke alarms be "smart"?